 ISG, NelsonHall, and Canada’s Info-Tech Research Group also performed well, and could easily enter the top ten next year.

 Services & Cloud is a new category this year, integrating four previous awards: IT Services, Strategy, IoT and Big Data.
 More broadly, the category also covers Platform as a Service; Cloud Applications; Cloud Infrastructure; Cloud Platforms; Business Intelligence; and Analytics.
+To implement all of these platforms, there must be a consistent security and connectivity, check this out and learn how.

 This is part of a series of posts about the six 2018 Analyst Firm Award categories.
 Each post notes the ten firms that came highest in that category, out of the top 60 firms on which the Analyst Value Survey surveys users.
 Each post will also include slightly extended comments on two of the firms: one at the start, noting a strong performer in the top group, and one at the end of the post to note a firm that did better than its average in that category.
 In total the series will contain extended comments on all 12 of the firms which attended the Analyst Firm Awards.